Aligned, Engaged, Fulfilled: The Progressive Path to A Better Kind of Workplace

 Alignment creates clarity.
 When people understand exactly how their work connects to larger objectives, they gain confidence in their direction and purpose.

 Once alignment is established, engagement can flourish naturally.
-Employees who understand their role in the bigger picture become emotionally invested in outcomes.
+Employees who understand their role in the bigger picture and are empowered to leverage their identity, values, and skills become emotionally invested in outcomes.

 Setting aligned goals dramatically improves the employee experience.
 When team members know exactly what to do to be impactful and move the needle on company objectives, they receive more meaningful feedback and support.